-First, a little history: This newsletter is sent only to those students who have been admitted to Northern.
-If you were recently admitted and this is your first exposure to the Wire, please visit www.nmu.edu/wildcatwire to review previous issues.
+First, a Little History: This newsletter is sent only to those students who have been admitted to Northern.
+If you were recently admitted and this is your first exposure to the Wire, feel free to visit www.nmu.edu/wildcatwire to review previous issues.

 Submitting the FAFSA: For many students, the fear of affording college is very real.
-To help with the task, most students do receive some sort of aid, so all students should know about the Free Application for Federal Student Aid (FAFSA).
-The FAFSA is required in order for you to be considered for any financial aid assistance.
+To help with the task, most students do receive some form of financial aid, so it is important to become familiar with the Free Application for Federal Student Aid (FAFSA).
+The FAFSA is required in order for you to be considered for any financial aid assistance (including student loans).
 Talk to your parents about getting their taxes done early this year; you will use that information on the FAFSA form.
-If that can't be done, have them pull last year's tax return so you can submit an estimated FAFSA application.
-Next visit FAFSA- U.S. Department of Education and start typing.
+If that can't be done, have them pull last year's tax return so you can submit an estimated FAFSA application by March 1.
+Next, visit FAFSA- U.S. Department of Education.
 You’ll need NMU's financial aid code, which is 002301, so that your information can be forwarded to us.
 The target date for filing is March 1 for maximum aid consideration.
-If you attend our Wildcat Weekend visit day on March 23 and have completed your necessary paperwork, you can meet with a financial aid counselor to pick up your financial aid award letter.
-If you have any questions about the process, contact a NMU Financial Aid counselor at www.nmu.edu/finaid or at 800-682-9797.
+If you attend our Wildcat Weekend visit day on Saturday, March 21 and have completed your necessary paperwork, you can meet with a financial aid counselor to pick up and discuss your financial aid award letter.
+If you have any questions about the process, contact the NMU Financial Aid Office at www.nmu.edu/finaid or at 800-682-9797.
 They will have extended evening hours throughout the month of February if you are needing additional assistance.

-What about the costs?
+What about the Costs?
 Talking about financial aid may cause you to ask, “Just what does it cost to attend NMU?”
 You can visit our cost calculator to see for yourself.
-Then learn more about the value you get at NMU for your tuition dollars.
+Then learn more about the value NMU provides for your tuition dollars.
 Grab mom and dad and visit the value website.
 You will see how affordable NMU is compared to other universities.
-Throw in the laptop computer initiative, the variety of strong programs, as well as our beautiful location, and the benefits will be easy to realize.
+Throw in the mobile device initiative, the variety of strong programs, as well as our beautiful location and the benefits will be easy to realize.

 MUSH, MUSH!
 Where can you see the largest dogsled race in the lower 48 states?
-Well, the UP 200 Sled Dog Race happens right here in Marquette with the help of roughly 500 NMU and community volunteers.
-Now, seeing as we are the Wildcats, we don’t normally welcome large groups of dogs to our community (especially Huskies), but this is a little different.
-The start of this year’s race is on Friday, Feb.
-15, and includes a weekend's worth of activities.
-What a great time to come up for a campus visit.
-Visit campus Friday, have a nice dinner in town, and then help send off the dogs with the thousands of fans that line the starting chute.
+Well, the UP 200 sled dog race happens right here in Marquette with the help of roughly 500 NMU students.
+Now, seeing as we are the Wildcats, we don’t normally welcome large groups of dogs to our community (especially Huskies, our Michigan Technical rivals), but this is a little different.
+The start of this year’s race is Friday, Feb.
+13, and is followed by a weekend's worth of activities.
+What a great time to come on campus for a visit.
+Visit campus Friday, have a nice dinner in town and then help send off the dogs with the thousands of fans that line the starting chute.
 On Saturday, tour the Marquette area and maybe get in a few runs at the ski hill (students who visit campus get a “ski free” pass!).
 Sunday morning, cheer those dogsled teams to the finish line at Mattson Lower Harbor Park on the lakeshore.
-To schedule your campus visit, go to www.nmu.edu/visit.
+To schedule your campus visit, go to http://www.nmu.edu/cvp.
 For more info on the sled dog race, go to the UP 200 website.

-Speaking of campus visits: Northern Michigan University is hosting its biannual Wildcat Weekend on March 23.
+Speaking of Campus Visits: Northern Michigan University is hosting its biannual Wildcat Weekend Open House on Saturday, March 21.
 This open house allows you experience NMU with other prospective Wildcats.
-You’ll have an opportunity to tour campus, meet with faculty and staff, hear from current students as a part of our panel, and participate in a session to get a feel for academic life on campus are just a few things you can do during your Wildcat Weekend.
+Touring campus, meeting with faculty and staff, and participating in a session to get a feel for academic life on campus are just a few things you can do during your Wildcat Weekend.
 Go to www.nmu.edu/weekend for complete details and to register.
-Registration closes at 5 p.m., Monday, March 11.
+Registration closes at 5:00 p.m.
+(EST), Tuesday, March 17.

 You're months away from becoming a Wildcat and we cannot wait to see you on campus!
 Go Cats!